mirumee/ariadne-website/docs/subscriptions.md

 ## `on_operation` and `on_complete`

 > **Warning:** This feature is considered experimental.
 It was implemented for feature parity with older version of Apollo Server.
-It's final shape (or presence in future Ariadne releases) is subject to change.
-Generally you try using `on_connect` and `on_disconnect` first before trying out those features.
+Its final shape (or presence in future Ariadne releases) is snot decided yet.
+Generally you should try using `on_connect` and `on_disconnect` first before using those features.

 `on_operation` and `on_complete` options allow you to run extra python code when client subscribes or unsubscribes from Subscription field within same WebSocket connection: